sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - postprocessor.md

       /* specify a custom object schema that's a key-value array */ "eachKey": {
         "tax_summary": {
-          /* nest an object inside an object with eachKey   */ "eachKey": {
+          /* nest an output object inside another output object with eachKey   */ "eachKey": {
             /* define a key-value pair object.
             value for the `sent_by` key is a hardcoded string.*/